 You can use Sustainable Procurement tools when developing your commodity/service strategies.
 You will be required to register on this platform.
 These tools include:

-By assessing and scoring the socio-economic criteria on these tools you can:
+By using these tools you can:

-- identify what risks and opportunities can be targeted for each commodity
+• identify what risks and opportunities can be targeted for each commodity

-- include recommendations in your Commodity Strategy to be addressed as part of the procurement process.
+• include recommendations in your Commodity Strategy to be addressed as part of the procurement process

 As a matter of good practice, you should have completed the Sustainable Public Procurement Prioritisation Tool (to prioritise Sustainable Procurement aims) at a category or organisation level prior to working on your commodity/service strategy.
 If you are unsure, please speak to your manager to ask if this has been done.

-Successful Sustainable Procurement, Risks and Opportunities
+Sustainable Procurement, Risks and Opportunities

-There are always different options available to you when examining how to achieve this balance.
-While many will be commodity/service specific, the primary considerations of the Sustainable Procurement Duty (when Profiling the Commodity/Service) are:
+The primary considerations of the Sustainable Procurement Duty (when Profiling the Commodity/Service) are:

-- Identify the opportunities to improve the economic, social and environmental wellbeing of the area(s) in which your organisation operates
+• identify the opportunities to improve the economic, social and environmental wellbeing of the area(s) in which your organisation operates

-- Facilitate the involvement of small and medium enterprises, third sector and supported businesses
+• facilitate the involvement of small and medium enterprises, third sector and supported businesses

 Involving Supported Businesses, SMEs and Third Sector Suppliers